 After a fracture in the elbow, stiffness and loss of strength can occur.
 The following exercises can be performed to support your recovery.

 Follow the instructions below:

-- Practice at least 3 times a day and repeat each exercise 10 times.
+- Perform the exercises at least 3 times per day

 - You can perform the exercises in warm water.

 - Use your hand as normal as possible, this also exercises the elbow.